Where are we?

 Educational Program Consultant

-Sarah McLaughlin is the Director of Operations at the Dever-McCormack school in Boston (Dorchester).
+Sarah McLaughlin is the Principal of the Dever-McCormack school in Boston (Dorchester).
 The K-8 school with nearly 1,100 students is one of the state’s 35 turnaround schools.
 Previously, Sarah was the Director of the Office of School Redesign at the Massachusetts Department of Elementary and Secondary Education.
 She is a former Teach For America corps member who taught elementary school in Washington DC and later served as a Program Director at a middle school in New York City.
 She holds a Bachelor’s degree in Political Science from Boston University and a Masters degree in Public Administration from Columbia University.

 Lindsey Miller comes to Brandeis from Chapel Hill, North Carolina.
 She graduated from UNC Chapel Hill in 2013 with a degree in Psychology and a minor in Social and Economic Justice.
 As a student, she dedicated her time to a student-led service-learning program called SMART Mentoring, in which UNC students are matched with middle school-aged youth in the area while also enrolled in a sociology course designed to aid students in their mentoring experiences.
 She also worked in a psychology lab, played field hockey and volunteered regularly at a local elementary school.
 Lindsey plans to return to school for a degree in social work after spending several years getting practical experience in the field.
 She is passionate about connecting campuses and communities and is eager to spend her year as an AmeriCorps VISTA at Brandeis working with enthusiastic service-minded students.